yuting1008/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

    - Click "_Add a scope_"

-        - access_as_user as the Scope name.
+        - "_access_as_user_" as the Scope name.

-        - Set Who can consent? to Admins and users
+        - Set Who can consent? to "_Admins and users_"

         - Fill in the fields for configuring the admin and user consent prompts with values that are appropriate for the access_as_user scope.
 Suggestions:

-            - Admin consent display name: Teams can access the user’s profile
+            - Admin consent display name: _Teams can access the user’s profile_

-            - Admin consent description: Allows Teams to call the app’s web APIs as the current user.
+            - Admin consent description: _Allows Teams to call the app’s web APIs as the current user._

-            - User consent display name: Teams can access your user profile and make requests on your behalf
+            - User consent display name: _Teams can access your user profile and make requests on your behalf_

-            - User consent description: Enable Teams to call this app’s APIs with the same rights that you have
+            - User consent description: _Enable Teams to call this app’s APIs with the same rights that you have_

-        - Ensure that State is set to Enabled
+        - Ensure that State is set to _Enabled_

         - Click on Add scope button (Note: The domain part of the Scope name displayed just below the text field should automatically match the Application ID URI set in the previous step, with /access_as_user appended to the end)